ahmedanees-m/ahmedanees-m/README.md

 ## About

 Before I wrote software, I ran gels, set up PCRs, packaged lentivirus, kept mammalian cell cultures alive, and sat through 3 a.m. timepoints.
 I spent years at the bench first, and that order matters.
 I do not build AI and ML tools for genetic engineering as an outsider.
-I build them to solve problems I have personally hit doing the wet-lab work myself, then validate them back against real biology.
+I built them to solve problems I have personally hit while doing the wet-lab work myself, then validated them back against real biology.

 I am an AI-native builder.
-I architect systems end to end, from data pipelines and ML and quantum models to deployed web tools, and I use frontier coding agents such as Claude Code as my implementation layer.
+I architect systems end-to-end, from data pipelines and ML and quantum models to deployed web tools, and I use Frontier coding agents as my implementation layer.
 That lets me ship research-grade software on my own, at a pace and quality that would usually take a team.

 ---